Moving forward is as easy as 1-2-3

 1. Get the application.

-After your application is completed, our lender will answer any questions you may have.
-Your lender is a licensed mortgage expert and will provide help and guidance along the way.
+After your application is completed, our mortgage loan officer will answer any questions you may have.
+Your loan officer is a licensed mortgage expert and will provide help and guidance along the way.

-2. We’ll prepare your application package and prepare your loan for closing.
+2. We’ll prepare your disclosure package and prepare your loan for approval.

 3. We’ll contact you to coordinate your closing date.

-The closing will take place at a title company or escrow agent in your area.
-A few days before closing, your lender will contact you to walk through the final information.
+A few days before closing, your mortgage loan officer will contact you to walk through the final information.